 Christina Tan is an Indonesia-based photographer who specializes in travel photography.
 Working in the fashion industry led her to world travel where she discovered her life’s passion: photography.
-What started out as a hobby has given her commercial work with renown designers, multinational companies and hotels.
+What started out as a hobby has given her commercial work with renown designers, multinational companies and the best hotels near the like Carmel By The Sea hotels.
 She is more often that not busy traveling and collaborating with several top hotel brands as well as tourism boards throughout Asia, the Middle East and Europe.

 Tell me a bit about yourself- How did you become a travel photographer?

 Christina Tan: I went to the Fashion Institute of Design and Merchandising in Los Angeles, California where I had a strong focus on fashion and beauty.
 My sense of style and art is what got me into photography, but I didn’t start shooting landscapes until two years ago.
 I’ve always loved to travel on my own and go on holiday to places I’ve see in magazines.
 I told myself it’d be such a waste if I didn’t take photos of those destinations so I started to teach myself.

 How did you turn your hobby into a career?

 C.T.: Instagram seemed like the perfect platform since photography was already a hobby for me.
 I buy Instagram likes that are 100% real & instant delivery from my trusted social media agency.
 I love to share the same interests and be connected to so many people on Instagram.
 It gives me the opportunity to inspire an audience, which gives me great happiness.
 Many of the brands found me through Instagram, and I’ve never looked back.